the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab7_git/_index.md

     modified:   README.md
 ```

-Now we are ready to finalize the commit.
-Type `git commit` and you will see an
+Now we are ready to finalize the commit. {{< code-action >}} Type `git commit` and you will see an
 Atom file open.
 It's time to describe what you did, using a commit message.

 Every time you commit code, you need to write a message explaining what you have done.
-Anybody reading your code (teachers, peers, a future version of you) will read the log of your changes to understand what has been happening on the project.
-The file that opens contains a template explaining how to write your commit message.
+Anybody reading your code (teachers, peers, a future version of you) will read the
+log of your changes to understand what has been happening on the project.
+The file
+that opens contains a template explaining how to write your commit message.

 Once you finish, save the file and close it.
 Run `git log` to see the history of
 your project.
 You should see your commit right at the top.
 Congratulations!

 ## Step 3: Push

 Now it's time to sync the copy of your repo with the copy on github.

-Type `git
+{{< code-action >}} Type `git push`.
-push`.
 Reload your repository page on Github (remember the green button?).
-Click
-on `README.md`; you should see your updated version.
+You should see your updated version of your `README.md` at the bottom of the page.

 This probably felt like a lot of work just to save your work.
 That's true.
 But
 it will get easier as you get used to it, and you will start to see the value of